Anuken/Mindustry/CONTRIBUTING.md

 ## Style Guidelines

+#### Follow the formatting guidelines.
+This means:
+- No spaces around parentheses: `if(condition){`, `SomeType s = (SomeType)object`
+- Same-line braces.
+- 4 spaces indentation
+- `camelCase`, **even for constants or enums**.
+Why?
+Because `SCREAMING_CASE` is ugly, annoying to type and does not achieve anything useful.
+Constants are *less* dangerous than variables, not more.
+- No underscores for anything.
+(Yes, I know `Bindings` violates this principle, but that's for legacy reasons and really should be cleaned up some day)

+Import [this style file](.github/Mindustry-CodeStyle-IJ.xml) into IntelliJ to get correct formatting when developing Mindustry.

 #### Do not use incompatible Java features (java.util.function, java.awt).
 Android [does not support](https://developer.android.com/studio/write/java8-support#supported_features) many of Java 8's features, such as the packages `java.util.function`, `java.util.stream` or `forEach` in collections.
 Do not use these in your code.